NidhaanTandava/SanskritDrama/1 Intro.md

 Then is Ramayana/Mahabharatha Sahitya?
 * It is considered as Ithihasa, although Ramayana is considered as AdhiKavya & Valmiki as AdhiKavi
-* It Mahabharatha too, there is beautiful poetics
+* In Mahabharatha too, there is beautiful poetics
 * But since it was not composed as a literary piece to be relished by the Rasikas, these are not considered for this course

 So what is covered if the Vedas, Puranas, Upanishads, Ithihasas are removed.
 Professor talks about an old wise man who was asked that he must have knowledge about a lot of things to which he replied: